apify/apify-docs/sources/platform/actors/development/index.md

 ### 4. Run it locally

-To run the actor, call:
+To run the Actor, call:

 ```bash
 apify run
 ```

-Shortly after that, you will see the log of the actor.
+Shortly after that, you will see the log of the Actor.
 The results will be stored in the local dataset under the `storage/dataset/default` directory.

 ![Actor source code](./images/home/actor-local-run.png)

 ### 5. Deploy it to Apify Platform

-In order to push your actor to Apify Platform, you need to first sign in to Apify with the CLI tool:
+In order to push your Actor to the Apify platform, you need to first sign in to Apify with the CLI tool:

 ```bash
 apify login
 ```

-And then, you can push your actor under your Apify account with the following:
+And then, you can push your Actor under your Apify account with the following:

 ```bash
 apify push